DinoChiesa/Apigee-Java-Edit-Xml-Node/Readme.md

 ## License

-This code is licensed under the [LICENSE](Apache 2.0 License).
+This code is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.

 ## Bugs